Art-Sells/Arells/Build-Notes.md

 0% <-bold numbers styles same as purchase value numbers from my investments (calculate this number from "my financial benefits" page (will add details about how later)) and below the number, styled the same as the UTC words from metrics: of User Ad Revenue

 Add this in another bordered section:
-Sign-up your friends/family to financially benefit from our mission to ensure your investments never lose value by using this link: "share" <button links to htps://arells.com (but connects their e-mail to the sharing link so if the person they shared with signs up using that link, it adds them to the user that shared the links MLM)
+Sign-up your friends/family to financially benefit from our mission to ensure your investments never lose value by using this link: "share" <button links to https://arells.com (but connects their e-mail to the sharing link so if the person they shared with signs up using that link, it adds them to the user that shared the links MLM)

 Add a new bordered section inside the "get your friends and family" underneath the share button that says

 About My Financial Benefits:
 Your financial benefits will be derived from our advertising revenue once we have 100,000~ Weekly Active Users (WAU).

-Estimated weekly Advertising revenue from 100,000~ WAU:
+Estimated weekly User Advertising Advertising revenue from 100,000~ WAU:
-$5,000-$10,000 <- bold letters styled the same as purchased value numbers from my-investments
+$3,000-$7,000 <- bold letters styled the same as purchased value numbers from my-investments

 (learn more) - button links to /my-financial-benefits

 and below the my financial benefits bordered section, create another bordered section styled/ double-bordered just like the "My Assets" section and and in place of the "My Assets" title it "Weekly Active Users" and inside the double borders, in big bold black numbers same stylings as the summary purchase value numbers from y -investments, list the WAU from metrics

-and below that number, list in the same style as purchased value title from my investments page "Users to gain until Financial Benefits activated:" and subtract the WAU from 100,000 and lis it in the same stylings as the purchased valye numbers.
+and below that number, list in the same style as purchased value title from my investments page "Users to gain until Financial Benefits activated:" and subtract the WAU from 100,000 and list it in the same stylings as the purchased valye numbers.

 and below the "Weekly Active Users" section, add another bordered section styled the same as My Assets bordered section titled "Add Investments" in place of "My Assets" title and inside the bordered section, add a button "view my investments" that links to: /my-investments